reactabular/table-resolver/README.md

 **`({ columns, childrenField = 'children' }) => <resolved columns>`**

-Assuming your column definition is nested, you will need to resolve it to a flat format before other functionality of Reactabular can work. `resolve.columnChildren` does exactly that.
+Assuming your column definition is nested, this function resolves it to a flat format.

 ### `resolve.headerRows`